Sleep tight and don’t let the bed bugs bite… remember that saying?

 Treating your bites

-If you don’t have signs of an infection or a serious reaction to the bites, you can treat them at home.
+If you don’t have signs of an infection, you can treat the bites at home.
+Serious reactions also require professional treatment.

 Corticosteroids of a higher potency will require a prescription from your doctor.
 In most cases, your bites will heal and disappear within a week or two.